 In 2008, Brussels-born Laurent Troost opened his own firm, Laurent Troost Architectures, in the heart of the Amazon Rainforest.
 Working in the Amazonas State capital Manaus, he has also been the Urban Planning Director at the Municipal Urban Planning Institute (IMPLURB) since 2013.
 Before settling in Brazil, he spent time with architectural firms in countries such as Belgium, Spain and the Netherlands.
 For example, between 2004 and 2007 he worked with Rem Koolhaas at the Office for Metropolitan Architecture (OMA) in Rotterdam (the Netherlands) on projects such as the Renaissance Tower in Dubai, the new Jeddah International Airport in Saudi Arabia and the CCTV Headquarters in Beijing (China).
 Furthermore, he was Vice-President of the Brussels Association of Architects (SADBr) between 2002 and 2009.
 One of his recent projects gained international fame through winning the 2019 Dezeen Prize in the Rural Home category: the Casa Campinarana in Manaus.
 Raised from the ground, this modern two-story residential project stands on a 20 x 40 metre plot of land that includes a stream and a campinarana copse with characteristically low trees growing in an old flooded area.
 According to the description provided by Laurent Troost Architectures, Casa Campinarana "reversed the classic housing typology", preserving 65% of the impermeable land area through thermo-efficient architecture (essential in the tropical heat of Manaus), with cross-ventilation openings and extended eaves that provide added shade, while also preserving local ecosystems.
 Another of his recent projects that was highly praised is the Parintins Pier, selected for the Hidden Architects exhibition at the Seoul Hall of Urban Planning and Architecture in South Korea.
 With a Master's degree in Architecture and Urban Planning from the Institut Supérieur d'Architecture Intercommunal Victor Horta (ISAIVH) in Brussels, he also holds a post-graduate degree in Geography and Cities from the City School in São Paulo.
 Together with 24 renowned architects such as Norman Foster, Beatriz Colomina and Paola Antonelli, he will sit on the 2020 Dezeen Awards jury.

 Together with Fernando Forte and Rodrigo Marcondes Ferraz, Lourenço Urbano Gimenes forms the trio of young graduates from the Architecture and Urban Planning School at São Paulo University (FAU-USP) who set up the office Forte, Gimenes & Marcondes Ferraz - FGMF Arquitetos firm in 1999.
 Their goal was to achieve recognition for their investigative and innovative designs in contemporary architecture, ultra-original and deployed in a wide variety of scales and programmes, ranging from detailing a home to urban planning.
 Currently, FGMF has over 400 projects in its portfolio.
-With a Master's Degree (2005) and a PhD (2009) from FAU-USP, he was the technical director of the São Mateus General Hospital in São Paulo State (2005 – 2006), with experience at Architectures Jean Nouvel (Paris), Cabinet Alliaume (Paris), Baggio Pereira & Schiavon (Curitiba) and Indio da Costa (Rio de Janeiro).
-In addition to a stint at the FAU-USP Building Design Department (2004 – 2007) as an Architectural Building Design assistant, he lectured in Architectural Design at the Paulista University (UNIP) between 2003 and 2005, as well as the Istituto Europeo di Design.
+With a Master's Degree (2005) from FAU-USP, he was the technical director of the São Mateus General Hospital in São Paulo State (2005 – 2006), with experience at Architectures Jean Nouvel (Paris), Cabinet Alliaume (Paris), Baggio Pereira & Schiavon (Curitiba) and Indio da Costa (Rio de Janeiro).
+Lourenço lecture in graduate degree courses at Mackenzie and IMED-RS.
+And he was a professor of architectural design in the undergraduate courses at FAAP, INIP, Instituto Europeo di Design (IED) and FAU-USP (as assistant in Architectural Building Design).
 He was awarded first prize in a Brazilian monograph competition (Ministry of Cities, CBTU 2005) for his Master's degree thesis on the Intermodal Station as Generator and Regenerator of Metropolitan Centralities.
-In 2019, he took first and second place in the Furniture category at the 33rd MCB Design Award.
+In 2019, the FGMF took first and second places in the Furniture category at the 33rd MCB Design Award.
 Among other honours, the following are noteworthy: the Housing Project Prize, the IAB-SP 2006; Eduardo Kneese de Mello Special Prize, IAB Young Architects Prize, 2005; IAB Young Architects Prize, 2004; Ex-Aequo Prize, IAB/SP 2004; Honourable Mention, Prestes Maia Urban Planning Prize (São Paulo City Hall, 2006); and First Prize at the Latin American Metal Construction Congress (ABCEM, 2006).

 Born in São Paulo, Lua Nitsche graduated from the Architecture and Urban Planning School at the University of São Paulo (USP) in 1996.
 She worked with Felipe Crescenti, Isay Weinfeld, André Vainer and Guilherme Paoliello before setting up her own architecture firm in 2001 with her brother Pedro Nitsche: Nitsche Arquitetos Associados.
 Since then, her designs have won many awards, including the Barra do Sahy home, which won the Planeta Casa Prize in the Architectural Design category, awarded by in 2003 Casa Cláudia magazine.
 Designed in 2009, the São Francisco Xavier home won the IV Best Architecture Prize in the Country Home category.
 In 2012, the João Moura office block was awarded the Flávio Império Prize in the Design category by the São Paulo Chapter of the Brazilian Institute of Architects (IAB-SP), as well as the Best Built Work Award.
 This building also brought her the Young Architects Award in 2009.
 Also engaged in the academic field, Lua Nitsche has lectured at the Architecture e Urban Planning School at the City School, since 2009, where she completed a graduate course on Architecture, Education and Society in 2015.